manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 While it is important that developers do not get compartmentalized into specific portions of the project, the EM should ensure that each developer gets to work on things that they find interesting.
 This is specially true for the high performers, who often need to feel challenged.
 The EM when assigning work items should take into account areas of interest for each developer.

-The EM may also use delegation of responsibility to some employees as a means to help them gain some project management and leadership experience.
-This could be getting an employee to sometimes run daily standups, getting an employee to represent the team in some meeting, making a presentation to stakeholders, etc.
+The EM may also use **delegation of responsibility** to some employees as a means to help them gain some project management and leadership experience.
+This could be getting an employee to sometimes run daily standups, getting an employee to represent the team in some meeting, making a presentation to stakeholders, etc. In particular, the EM should call upon the senior employees to take on some of the mentoring of the new hires.

 ### Creating a Career Progression Plan